NaviNet-OSS/Robot-AppEyes/README.md

 For in depth detail on how the keywords function, read the Keyword documentation found in *doc/RobotAppEyesDoc.html*

 **Remember to include your Applitools API key otherwise the test will not run.** To run the test navigate to the atests directory found in your C:\Python folder.
-Open a command prompt within the atests folder and run
+Open a command prompt within the */Tests/acceptance* folder and run

     pybot RobotAppEyesTest.txt